skills/introduction-to-secret-scanning/.github/steps/2-tbd.md

 ## Step 2: Review and close secret scanning alerts

-_You did Step 1: Enable secret scanning! :tada:_
+_You've enabled secret scanning and added a secret to test that the feature is working! :tada:_

 In the last step, you enabled secret scanning on the repository and committed an AWS credential to the repository.
 In this step, you'll first review the secret scanning alerts.
 Afterward, you'll enable push protection which prevents you from accidentally writing credentials to a repository.
 Finally, you'll attempt to write a new credential to see how push protection works.